underdoeg/ink-stroke-modeler/README.md

 ### Bazel

-Ink Stroke Modeler can be built and the tests run from the GitHub repo root
+Ink StylusStroke Modeler can be built and the tests run from the GitHub repo root
 with:

 ```shell
 bazel test ...
 ```

-To use Ink Stroke Modeler in another Bazel project, put the following in the `MODULE.bazel` file to download the code from GitHub head and set up
+To use Ink StylusStroke Modeler in another Bazel project, put the following in the `MODULE.bazel` file to download the code from GitHub head and set up
 dependencies: